 Professional Fire Fighters of New Hampshire, et al v.
-State of New Hampshire ("Fire Fighters II").
-This suit challenges other portions of HB2 that affect the State Retirement System.
-Petitioners challenge Section 161 (definition of Earnable Compensation), Section 163 (definition of Average Final Compensation), Section 164 (Maximum Retirement Benefit), Section 166 (Age Multiplier to calculate benefit), and Section 186 (repeal of disability exception from the gainful occupation reduction provision) of HB2.
-Petitioners seek an order finding HB2 is unconstitutional under the Contracts and Takings Clauses of both the New Hampshire Constitution and the United States Constitution.
-Petitioners seek injunctive relief, payment of damages and attorneys' fees..
-The issues raised in this lawsuit are similar to the issues raised in Professional Fire Fighters I (see Professional Firefighters, et al v.
-State of New Hampshire above).
-A hearing on the request for a preliminary injunction was held and the Superior Court granted the State's request for interlocutory appeal.
-The parties submitted a request for reconsideration after the New Hampshire Supreme Court declined to accept the interlocutory appeals in Fire Fighters I and American Federation of Teachers, which was denied.
+State of New Hampshire ("Firefighters II").
+This suit challenges other portions of HB 2 that affect the State Retirement System.
+Petitioners challenge Section 161 (definition of Earnable Compensation), Section 163 (definition of Average Final Compensation), Section 164 (Maximum Retirement Benefit), Section 166 (Age Multiplier to calculate benefit), and Section 186 (repeal of disability exception from the gainful occupation reduction provision) of HB 2.
+Petitioners seek an order finding HB 2 is unconstitutional under the Contracts and Takings Clauses of both the New Hampshire Constitution and the United States Constitution.
+Petitioners also sought injunctive relief, payment of damages and attorneys' fees.
+The issues raised in this lawsuit are similar to the issues raised in Firefighters I (see Professional Firefighters, et al v.
+State of New Hampshire (Firefighters I) above).
 The trial court issued a preliminary order in May 2013, which held that employees have a contractual interest in their retirement benefit when they become "permanent employees" (approximately 1 year into employment).
-The Court found there is a factual question on whether the changes to the law resulted in a "substantial impairment."
-The case is stayed pending the outcome of the cross motions for summary judgment in Professional Firefighters I. It is not possible to predict the outcome of this matter at this time.
+The Court found there is a factual question on whether the changes to the law resulted in a "substantial impairment" and did not issue an injunction.
+The case is stayed pending the outcome of Firefighters I and American Federation of Teachers.
+It is not possible to predict the outcome of this matter at this time.